Benefits of Isometric Exercises for Strength Training

 3) Similarly, master the basics of gymnastics: pull-ups, dips, rope climb, push-ups, sit-ups, presses to handstand, pirouettes, flips, splits, and holds.

-( wow, er regular practice and training too.
+( wow, er regular practise and training too.
 Like any sport, regular practice and training.
 OK)

 And